AmrutaKulkarni01/Surya-Namaskara-Club/README.md

 * The Sign Up page
     -   Finally sign up page is there, where a contact form is provided.
 On the form user can provide their basic information like name, email address, age etc, and could join the club on just click of a button.
 One can also provide their preference in terms of days, like weekdays or weekend, when they could attend the practice.
+    -  Picture of downward dog is displayed in the background.

         ![Screenshot of a sign up form](/assets/images/signup-page.png)

 ### Features left to implement